I Have Been Crucified With Christ (the POWERFUL truth from Galatians 2:20)

 The Context Of Galatians 2:20

-In Galatians Paul is countering a false teaching that snuck it’s way into the church in Galatia that you need faith in Jesus AND strict observance to the law to be saved.
-There was a prominent false teaching that salvation only came to the Jews and that one needed to be circumcised to have right standing with God.
+The book of Galatians was written to the church in Galatia.
+Throughout this letter Paul is countering a false teaching that has snuck its way into the church that you need faith in Jesus AND strict observance to the law to be saved.
+Proponents of this teaching said that salvation only came to the Jews, and that one needed to be circumcised to have right standing with God.

 In Galatians 2 Paul is countering this belief and showing how a follower of Jesus is made right with God.
 He’s arguing that faith in Jesus alone is where salvation is found (Galatians 2:15-16).

-Paul continues to build off this by saying it’s through God that I live.
-The proponents of still following the law thought that their adherence to the law would bring life.
-But Paul bases his hope for righteousness in Christ alone.
-(Galatians 2:19)
+Paul continues to build off this by saying it’s through God that he lives.
+The false teachers were arguing that adherence to the law was what justified us before God and brought life.
+But Paul bases his hope for righteousness in Christ alone (Galatians 2:19).
+This is how Paul now lives, by faith in God.
+And he’s encouraging his readers to do the same.

-Now, this is not a literal crucifixion.
-Rather Paul is illustrating a spiritual truth.
-When he says, “I have been crucified with Christ” he means that he is no longer under the penalty of the law.
+“I have been crucified with Christ.”
+This is a potent picture that Paul is painting.
+Now, this is not a literal crucifixion, rather Paul is illustrating a spiritual truth.
+What he’s saying is that he is no longer under the penalty of the law.
 When Jesus was crucified it was as if we were crucified with him.
-The penalty was paid in full.
+The penalty was paid in full and we are free.

 But it doesn’t end there.
 When Christ rose from the dead, we too are brought back to life.
 We find this life not on our strength, but in his.

-Now whoever trusts in Jesus can experience this.
+Now whoever trusts in Jesus can experience this life.
 They don’t have to do anything to earn it, they simply accept it.
-When they do God identifies him/her with Christ.
+When they do, God identifies him/her with Christ.
 When Jesus died, they died.
 When he rose, they rose.
 Their old self-centered life died and a new life began.

-Jesus promised that he would be with us throughout our life (Matthew 28:20).
+So, what is this new life?
+The first thing we often think of is salvation, and that’s certainly part of what Paul is talking about.
+But it also has an impact on our life here and now.
 The beauty of what Jesus did on the cross isn’t just that we gain salvation, but also that we gain Jesus.
 He lives with us, in us.
 We can have an intimate relationship with the creator of the universe.

-3. The Life I Now Live In The Body, I Live By Faith In The Son Of God
+The Life I Now Live In The Body I Live By Faith In The Son Of God

 Oftentimes we are tempted to return to our old life.
 We are quick to forget that the desires of the flesh entangled us and brought death.
-We think this time, they will fulfill us.
+We think this time they will fulfill us.
+Often, Christians return to the things that Jesus freed us from.

 Because of what Jesus has done we should not return to those dead things.
 Instead we should follow what he says is best for us.

 You can hear Paul’s appreciation in this text for God’s love.
 He says God loved “me” and gave himself up for “me.”
 This is an important principle of the Christian life.
-What we do is in response to the love Jesus has shown us.
+We pursue a life of righteous living not to earn anything from God, but because of what God has given us.

 All too often we feel we have to do all that God asks to earn his love.
 We have to clean ourselves up so that we can be acceptable to God.
 For many this is the message they have been taught in the church.
 But this message doesn’t free us, it entraps us.
 The reality is we are incapable of fixing ourselves or earning God’s love.